Strategy11/formidable-forms/readme.txt

 * <a href="https://formidableforms.com/features/importing-exporting-wordpress-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Import and export forms, form submissions, styles, and views</a>.
 Quickly move forms, entries, views and styles to another site.
 Need to export leads from a contact form to another service?
 Check.
 * <a href="https://formidableforms.com/features/wordpress-form-templates/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Form templates for instant form building</a>.
 Get started quickly with the most advanced form creator that includes form templates, style templates, and Formidable View templates.
 Our WordPress form generator makes it FAST to build contact forms, job application forms, and other online forms.
 * Import our <a href="https://formidableforms.com/downloads/category/form-templates/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">pre-built form/view templates</a> as a shortcut to a final product.
 Our growing form template library includes contact forms, payment forms, calculators, a WooCommerce product creator, and more.
-* <a href="https://formidableforms.com/features/wcag-accessible-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">WCAG accessible forms with A11Y compliance</a>.
+* <a href="https://formidableforms.com/features/wcag-accessible-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">WCAG accessible forms with A11Y and ADA compliance</a>.
 Don't alienate your audience.
 Ensure your contact forms, surveys, quiz forms, lead capture forms, and other online forms are compliant and available to anyone.
+Allow those using screenreaders to successfully use and submit not only your contact forms, but also the advanced forms.
 * <a href="https://formidableforms.com/features/invisible-spam-protection/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Invisible SPAM protection</a>.
 Don't waste time sorting through SPAM from your contact form.
 Get instant and powerful anti-spam features from honeypot, invisible reCAPTCHA, Akismet, and the WordPress comment blacklist.
 * <a href="https://formidableforms.com/features/fill-out-forms-automatically/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Fill out forms automatically</a> with values from the user profile or posts (i.e. custom fields).
 When a user is logged in, prefill known values like first name, last name, and email address in a contact form.
 * <a href="https://formidableforms.com/features/white-label-form-builder-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">White label form builder</a>.
 Replace the Formidable Forms branding with your own in the admin area.
 Plus, we never show "powered by" links in your free contact forms or online forms.